codycook96/CPLC/README.md

 # CPLC

-CPLC is an open source program that aims to make PLC development more accessible by:
+CPLC is an open source project that aims to make PLC development more accessible by:

-+ Creating a readable text based PLC language in accordance with IEC 61131-3
++ Creating a readable text based PLC language that aligns with IEC 61131-3

 + Creating a C++ based interpreter and compiler for the language